25 VBA Macro Example for Enhanced Productivity

 Code Breakdown

-• This code begins with a Sub statement that defines the name of the macro, which in this case is “Convert_Formulas_To_Values“.
+• The Sub statement defines the name of the macro, which in this case is “Convert_Formulas_To_Values“.

 • The With statement is used to specify the range of cells that contain formulas in the active sheet.
 The UsedRange property of the ActiveSheet object is used to get the range of cells that contain data in the sheet.